Quick Answer

 - A portfolio can post a positive return and still have negative alpha if it underperformed the CAPM expectation for its risk.

-- Municipal bond interest is tax-free federally (and possibly state or local in-state), which is why the tax-equivalent yield grosses it up before comparing to a taxable bond.
+- Municipal bond interest is generally exempt from federal tax (and possibly state or local in-state), which is why the tax-equivalent yield grosses it up before comparing to a taxable bond.

 One-Breath Recap

 Current yield is annual income over current price and moves inversely to price, sitting below the coupon on a premium bond and above it on a discount bond, while total return and holding period return add price change plus income over beginning value.
-When the exam asks about the manager use time-weighted return (cash flows removed, required by GIPS); when it asks about the investor's own experience use dollar-weighted return, which is the internal rate of return.
-Judge risk with Sharpe (total risk, standard deviation) for someone's whole portfolio and Treynor (systematic risk, beta) for one of many, and read positive alpha as beating the CAPM prediction rather than merely rising.
-Convert across time with geometric averaging, strip inflation with the real-return formula, and gross up a muni with the tax-equivalent yield.
-Finally, always benchmark against a matching style, cap size, and geography, because a small-cap fund measured against the S&P 500 tells you nothing honest.
+When the exam asks about the manager use time-weighted return (cash flows removed, generally required by GIPS); when it asks about the investor's own experience use dollar-weighted return, commonly the internal rate of return.
+Judge risk with Sharpe (total risk, standard deviation) for a whole portfolio and Treynor (systematic risk, beta) for one of many, and read positive alpha as beating the Capital Asset Pricing Model prediction rather than merely rising.
+Always benchmark against a matching style, cap size, and geography, because a small-cap fund measured against the S&P 500 evaluates nothing.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Portfolio Performance Measures unit for the complete lesson.
+Read the full Portfolio Performance Measures unit.